openo-beta/Open-O/scripts/ai_cli_automation_tools/running_automation_tools.md

         bash ./scripts/ai_cli_automation_tools/setup/install_packages.sh
     ```

-    **Before proceeding, if you are using claude code, login to your account if needed**
+    **Before proceeding, if you are using claude code, log in to your account if needed**

 7. Run the Python automation script by entering the command:
     ```bash